Charanvct/Personality_prediction_Using_MBTI/README.md

 # Machine Algorithms
 We are using three algorithms to train the model.
 The algorithms are
-  # .Gaussian Naive Bayes
+  Gaussian Naive Bayes
-  # .Multinomial Naive Bayes
+  Multinomial Naive Bayes
-  # .LightGBM
+  LightGBM

 # Implementation
 Run the main.py in vscode or any other pythonIDE.